pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Commands:
       associators   Get associated instances or names.
       count         Get instance count for classes.
-      create        Create an instance of classname.
-      delete        Delete a single CIM instance.
+      create        Create a CIM instance of CLASSNAME. delete        Delete a single CIM instance.
       enumerate     Enumerate instances or names of CLASSNAME. get           Get a single CIMInstance.
       invokemethod  Invoke a CIM method.
+      modify        Modify an existing instance.
       query         Execute an execquery request.
       references    Get the reference instances or names.